Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Against the Patriots, Waddle racked up 61 receiving yards in lone career matchup, 1.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Patriots, Waddle's 61 receiving yards total is 1.5 less than his over/under for Sunday's game (62.5).

 - Waddle caught a touchdown pass in that outing against the Patriots.

-- The 208.0 yards per game the Patriots are conceding through the air makes them the NFL's third-ranked pass defense.
+- The 208.0 yards per game the Patriots are allowing through the air makes them the NFL's third-ranked pass defense.

-- The Patriots' defense is fourth in the league, giving up 1.3 passing touchdowns per game.
+- With 20 passing TDs allowed this year, the Patriots defense is ranked fourth in the league.

 Recent Performances